 iv.
-Successful Applicants
+Applicants Selected for Award Negotiations

+Successful applicants will receive written notification that they have been selected for award negotiations.
 Receipt of a notification letter selecting a Full Application for award negotiations does not authorize the applicant to commence performance of the project.
-If an application is selected for award negotiations, it is not a commitment by EERE to issue an award.
-Applicants do not receive an award until award negotiations are complete and the Contracting Officer executes the funding agreement, accessible by the prime recipient in FedConnect.
+If an application is selected for award negotiations, it is not a commitment by EERE to issue an award nor is it a guarantee of Federal Government funding.
+Applicants do not receive an award unless and until award negotiations are complete and the Grants Officer executes the funding agreement, accessible by the prime recipient in FedConnect.